Tax & Accountancy

 How to reduce the impact of Section 24

-There is no way to opt out of Section 24 as an individual landlord.
-However, there are a number of legitimate strategies that can reduce its impact.
+There is no way for an individual landlord to opt out of Section 24, but several legitimate strategies can reduce its impact.

 1. Incorporate into a limited company